 After leaving NYC, I headed down to Washington DC to eat my way through yet another city!
-I’ll also be sharing a Washington DC city guide soon with all of my favorite spots to eat in the nations capitol.

 About a month ago, I had the pleasure of joining my new friends at Superior Farms in Northern California to meet some of their ranchers, check out the farms where their lambs graze and learn more about their delicious lamb products.